 What to Do If You Get In an Accident

 Whether you take to the air or stay on the road for your next trip, know that you always have options if you happen to be involved in an unfortunate accident.
-You may be entitled to receive financial compensation from the person or business deemed responsible for the accident, especially if you or a loved one has suffered an injury.
+You may be entitled to receive financial compensation from the person or business deemed responsible for the accident, especially if you or a loved one got injured.